volta-cli/rfcs/text/0000-per-project-config.md

 The merge approach suggested in the RFC matches how `npm` resolves configuration from multiple sources, pulling each value in precedence order, but allowing different files to specify different settings.

+## File Format

+Instead of using `.json`, we could use a format that supports comments for our configuration files, such as `.toml`.
+This would have the advantage of allowing the configuration to be more expressive, but would require a learning curve for a majority of our users, who don't necessarily have experience with `.toml`.
+By using `.json`, we're using a format that is a standard in the JS ecosystem, so the learning curve will be lowered.
+Additionally, there are proposals for extensions of JSON that support comments, so in the future we could adopt those in a backwards-compatible way, which would allow us to support comments without breaking existing users.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- Should we allow users to specify platform information (`node`, `npm`, and `yarn` versions) in the `.volta` directory?
+If so, what format should it take?